jamesknelson/use-codemirror/README.md

 <a href="https://www.npmjs.com/package/use-codemirror"><img alt="NPM" src="https://img.shields.io/npm/v/use-codemirror.svg"></a>

-Add CodeMirror to your React app with a hook
+**Add the excellent [CodeMirror](https://codemirror.net/) editor to your React app with a hook.**

-📌 Allows easy access to the underlying instance
-📌 Easily support multiple documents (e.g. for tabbed editors) 📌 Built with TypeScript
+📌 Supports multiple documents (e.g. for tabbed editors) 📌 Built with TypeScript
 📌 Works with SSR
 📌 Built-in lazy loading for CodeMirror itself
+📌 Allows easy access to the underlying instance

 ## Getting started